AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/asset-microservices-configure-and-use.md

 description: Obtenga información sobre cómo configurar y utilizar los microservicios de recursos nativos de la nube para procesar recursos a escala.
 contentOwner: AG
 translation-type: tm+mt
-source-git-commit: 9c5dd93be316417014fc665cc813a0d83c3fac6f
+source-git-commit: 253231d2c9bafbba72696db36e9ed46b8011c9b3
 workflow-type: tm+mt
-source-wordcount: '1861'
+source-wordcount: '2246'
 ht-degree: 1%

 ---

-# Introducción a los microservicios de recursos {#get-started-using-asset-microservices}
+# Usar microservicios de recursos y perfiles de procesamiento {#get-started-using-asset-microservices}

 <!--
 * Current capabilities of asset microservices offered.
 If workers have names then list the names and give a one-liner description.
 (The feature-set is limited for now and continues to grow.
 So will this article continue to be updated.)